manassharma07/crysx_nn/README.md

 Neural networks are an integral part of machine learning.
 The project provides an easy-to-use, yet efficient implementation that can be used in your projects or for teaching/learning purposes.

-The library is written in pure-python with some optimizations using numpy, opt_einsum and numba.
+The library is written in pure-python with some optimizations using numpy, opt_einsum, and numba when using CPU and cupy for CUDA support.

 The goal was to create a framework that is efficient yet easy to understand, so that everyone can see and learn about what goes inside a neural network.
 After all, the project did spawn from a semester project on [CP_IV: Machine Learning course](https://friedolin.uni-jena.de/qisserver/rds?state=verpublish&status=init&vmfile=no&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung&veranstaltung.veranstid=187951) at the [University of Jena, Germany](https://www.uni-jena.de/en/).